ricardolindner/go-expert-rate-limiter/README.md

 for i in $(seq 1 30); do curl -v http://localhost:8080/; done
 ```

-### 1. Testing by TOKEN
+### 2. Testing by TOKEN
 To test the token limit you must add the `API_KEY` header:
 ```bash
 for i in $(seq 1 30); do curl -v -H "API_KEY: ANOTHER_TOKEN" http://localhost:8080/; done
 ```

 ## Unit and Integration tests
-The integration tests use `testcontainers`, so the docker running is a must have.
+The integration tests use `testcontainers`, so Docker must be running.
 In the project root run the tests:
 ```bash
 go test ./...